Superfan Yamada dies with unfulfilled Tokyo 2020 dream

 He had been a colorful presence at every Summer Games since, in his distinctive gold top hat and red jacket to pair with his beaming smile.

-In an interview with Reuters in October, Yamada had expressed his desire to live long enough to see the Tokyo 2020 Games [nL5N20S0MG].
+In an interview with Reuters in October, Yamada had expressed his desire to live long enough to see the Tokyo 2020 Games.

 “It will be the culmination of all my years cheering the Olympics,” Yamada had said.